locationtech/geomesa/docs/user/jobs.rst

 Building Instructions
 ---------------------

-If you wish to build ``geomesa-jobs`` separately, you can with Maven:
+If you wish to build ``geomesa-jobs`` separately, you can with Maven.
+Note that for mapreduce jobs you need to build a shaded jar as described later.

 .. code-block:: shell